top of page

 Before her stood a lean, well-dressed man with styled dark hair.
 He held his chin forward, and a formal smile crossed his face when he felt that he had obtained her full attention.

 She felt her jaw slacken as she realized what was going on.
+Where's Davy?
+Surely he could explain–

 “You can owe the success of your exfiltration today to Javelin,” he continued, his polished shoes refracting the sunlight as he moved.
 “I’m sure you’ll become very acquainted with them.
 You are, after all, now in their custody.”
 He gestured to the stairs that led up to the plane.
 Cecilia froze.

-“Listen–I don’t know what you’ve been told–”
+“Listen–” she pleaded, whirling as she looked for Davy.
+“I don’t know what you’ve been told–”

-He laughed, a genuine yet unfitting laugh, given her position.
+Horne laughed.
 “Let me just get something straight, Ms. Whitaker, because I’d rather not keep these guys waiting any longer.”
 He slid his hands into the pockets of his tailored black suit pants and tilted his head so that he looked at her from under his brow.
 “You work with me, I can work with you.
 These guys,” he nodded towards the plane, “might not be so diplomatic.”

 “No. No, I–”